ogagaoghene/blog-app/README.md

 # Blog-App

 ## Description 🏗️
-In this project, I will add Integration specs and fix n+1 issues as they occur
+In this project I will add integration tests using Capybara, RSpec, Selenium.
+I will also solve n+1 problems that occur in the app.

 ## Built With